 St. John-Mary-Baptist Vianney—the third being his confirmation name—was born on May 8, 1786, at Dardilly, France, in the province of the Rhône and about eight miles from the second-largest city of France, Lyons.
 Like his divine Master and Model—who as an adult never left his native land except for a short visit on foot to Sidon in modern-day Lebanon—John never saw or visited any city apart from Lyons in his long life except for Grenoble, where he had to walk to be ordained.
 He was a farmer’s son, and throughout his entire priesthood he ministered to a farming community which only numbered about 230 souls when he arrived there in 1818.

 The dates of his life reveal that St. John lived in “interesting times.”
 He was born just three years before the cataclysm that was the French Revolution.
 In his earliest years he and his family worshipped in an underground Church not unlike the church of the catacombs of the early Christians.
-(See “The Anti-Catholic French Revolution,” left.)
+(See “The Anti-Catholic French Revolution,” below.)

 That he was able to get ordained at all in the midst of the turmoil of the times was something of a minor miracle.
 At one point in his early 20s, he was conscripted into Napoleon’s army and ordered to Spain.
 On the way, the young recruit fell ill, got separated from his unit, and, as a result, became officially a deserter.
 He had to go into hiding for more than a year until Napoleon declared an amnesty for deserters in 1810.